Lightning Returns: Final Fantasy XIII: Reviews

 The quest gameplay was less-well received, with Sliva saying it made him "feel like [he] was stuck in the opening hours of an MMO", while Juba called the tasks "dull".
 Parkin said that the quests "can seem trivial under the eye of the apocalyptic clock".
 VanOrd commented that while many quests were "absorbing on their own", he admired their ability to get the player out into the world.
-Destructoid's Dale North felt that the time limit made the quests "a waste of the precious time left".
+Destructoids Dale North felt that the time limit made the quests "a waste of the precious time left".
 The time limit itself received mixed reviews.
 Sliva said the time limit gave the game "a sense of urgency ... that I really enjoy", while VanOrd said the limit worked against the player and "collides with almost every other aspect of the game".
 Juba enjoyed planning out his days, but on the other felt that the time limit prevented exploration, and that it severely limited player's ability to fully dive into some of the systems.
 Elliot said the limit overly pressured him, and became unpleasant when coupled with the time penalty for fleeing battle.
 The Famitsu reviewers said that the time limit was not an overly stressful factor.

 The graphics received mixed reviews.
 Sliva referred to the locations as "visually interesting and varied", while VanOrd said the player "can't help but gawk at the beautiful spectacle before [them]".
 Juba liked the overall look and design of the main cast and environment, but critiqued the environment textures and NPCs.
 Elliot praised the CG cutscenes, but said that "the tired, boxy side streets feel unfinished".
 However, he further said that the expansive nature of environments balanced this issue out.
 The environments were praised by Famitsu, who wrote that due to the expansive nature of the environments and the lack of hints concerning quests, new players might take a bit of time getting used to it.
 It also generally called the game "quite nice".